marionwalton/media-and-society/9_gender.md

 Media and cultural studies perspectives emphasize how media and beauty brands have been and still are highly complicit with gendered **normativities** requiring all women and particularly Black women to engage in considerably more **aesthetic labour** than men do, while also spending a large amount of their income on beauty products, often in the guise of "self-care".

 While both visual and verbal languages reflect and perpetuate social inequalities, people are always developing new language and semiotic resources and using them to bring about social change.
-Your creative project will use still images and draw on gender codes and discourses to appeal to its target market, and so we’ll look in  more detail at how print advertising has traditionally relied on a visual language which often subordinates women (Goffman, 1979).
+Your creative project will use still images and draw on gender codes and discourses to appeal to its target market, and so we’ll look in  more detail at how print advertising has traditionally relied on a visual language which often subordinates women ([Goffman, 1979](references.html#goffman_1979)).

 <figure>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/IiCDRNW5A84?si=D4MyNjK1stJPRAOP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </figure>
-<figcaption>Example 1 \- Nike Dream Crazier</figcaption>
+<figcaption>Example 1 - Nike Dream Crazier campaign</figcaption>

 ### Masculinity in advertising

+{: .definition}
+Hypermasculinity exaggerates male stereotypical behavior, such as an emphasis on physical strength, aggression, and human male sexuality.

-A **hyper-masculine** form of masculinity dominates many action film narratives, as well as games, and these narratives are also sometimes found in adverts.
+A **hypermasculine** form of masculinity dominates many action film narratives, as well as games, and these narratives are also sometimes found in adverts.

 The message here is that masculinity solves problems with physical power, and physical violence in some cases.
 These dominant representations of masculinity tend to allow men a limited emotional range, which finds approved emotional outlets in sporting contests and rage-fuelled physical conflict.

 Masculinity is also intersectional.
-Hypermasculine qualities such as physical strength and anger may be depicted as toxic, criminal or threatening when combined with racial and class signifiers.
+As discussed above, **hypermasculine** qualities such as physical strength and anger may be depicted as toxic, criminal or threatening, particularly when combined with racial and class signifiers.

 Visual culture has shifted, and men’s bodies are now often also on display.
-Influenced by feminist movements, the queer movement, and the need to build new markets, **masculinity is objectified** to a far greater extent than in a previous era.
+Influenced by feminist movements, the queer movement, and the need to build new markets, masculinity is **[objectified](definitions.html#objectification)** to a far greater extent than in a previous era.
 These images are a sign of advertisers cultivating and catering to particularly masculine insecurities.

 ### Activity